 By placing companies into categories, the SBTi would redefine its expectations on target setting.
 Category A companies would have to show more accountability and accelerated action as they would become subject to more rigorous requirements:

-- Scope 1 and 2: Mandatory near-term and long-term targets.
+- Scope 2: Mandatory near-term and long-term targets.

 For Category B companies, however, the focus is on near-term action, as they benefit from a more flexible framework:

-- Scope 1 and 2: Near-term targets only; long-term targets remain optional.
+- Scope 2: Mandatory near-term targets, with long-term targets optional.

 - Scope 3: Entirely optional.